 Both non-solicitation and non-compete agreements are employment contracts designed to restrict an employee’s ability to disrupt a business’s competitive advantage.

 Because non-compete agreements directly affect a person’s ability to work and make a living, they are considerably more difficult to enforce in a court of law.
-Whereas non-solicitation agreements, on other hand, are generally favored by the courts due to not interfering with where (or with whom) an employee works following their termination.
+Whereas non-solicitation agreements are generally favored by the courts due to not interfering with where (or with whom) an employee works following their termination.

 In order to be enforceable, all contracts must have consideration.
 Consideration is anything of value provided in exchange for signing a contract.
-Nearly all states consider employment to serve as valid consideration, so long the form is signed at the time of hiring.
-Mid-term agreements, which are contracts signed by existing employees, could potentially involve additional consideration, which can come in the form of money or vacation days (for example).
+Nearly all state laws consider employment as valid consideration, as long as the form is signed at the time of hiring.
+Mid-term agreements, which are contracts signed by existing employees, could potentially involve additional consideration, which can come in the form of money, vacation days, or another type of reward or benefit.

 Note: Nearly all states require non-compete and non-solicitation agreements to be reasonable.
-This includes having an explicit purpose, not overly broad terms, and limited scope and duration.
+This includes having an explicit purpose, avoiding overly broad terms, and containing limited scope and duration.

 - ✓ – Permitted